Set up your desk appropriately

 For your health at home

 SWICA supports you with medical services and advice around the clock and has useful recommendations and products for promoting health and preventing illness.
-Here you can get valuable tips on coronavirus checks at home, staying in shape while at home, and working from home.
+Here you can get valuable tips on staying in shape while at home and working from home.
 You can also discover the online courses and coaching sessions that SWICA supports.

 Getting medical support and recommendations for symptoms